somoscuatro/sc-website-wp/wp-content/plugins/real-cookie-banner-pro/README.txt

 === Supported Languages ===

-**Real Cookie Banner is available in English, German (informal and formal), French, Italian, Spanish, Portuguese, Polish, Dutch (informal and formal), Czech, Danish, Swedish and Norwegian Bokmål.** Texts provided in service templates and content blocker templates are translated only in parts.
+**Real Cookie Banner is available in English, German (informal and formal), French, Italian, Spanish, Portuguese, Polish, Dutch (informal and formal), Czech, Danish, Swedish, Norwegian Bokmål, Finnish, Greek, Romanian, Hungarian and Slovakian.** Texts provided in service templates and content blocker templates are translated only in parts.

 More languages will be added soon!
 In the meantime, you can also customize and translate all the texts yourself.